Nutlope/alt-text-generator/README.md

 # Alt Image Generator

-This Flask API will generate relevant alt text for images using AI.
+This Flask API will generate a description for any image using AI.

 ![Alt Image Generator](ogimage.png)